 What’s the difference between a model release and photo contract?
-A model release describes and grants rights-of-use—permissions and limitations to use images—and it’s pretty standard these days, especially important with boudoir to guard privacy.
+A model release describes and grants rights-of-use: permissions and limitations to use images—standard these days, especially important with boudoir to guard privacy.
 If taking photos of people picnicking in a park, for instance, you need a model release to use those photos for any commercial purpose separate from journalism or private use.
 The photo contract serves as the business agreement for terms of services/products/payments.
 Details about cancellations et al. can be found in the contract rather than listed here.
 Just necessary paperwork called Getting Ducks in a Row.

 What type of payments do you accept, and is photography taxed?
 Cash, check or credit card accepted, however there is a 3% servicing fee for credit.
 Arizona Dept. of Revenue requires photographers to charge sales tax on all services and products under the retail classification.
 Photography's different than other untaxed services—I checked.

 What’s up with the non-refundable deposit?
 Well, I learned the hard way a client’s best intentions can … change, and there I am, all dressed up and nowhere to go.
 However, I recognize life happens, unforeseen whatevers, so there are caveats spelled out in the photo contract for rescheduling circumstances, or giving your shoot to someone else in a gift certificate etc. Talk to me if something changed and we’ll see what we can do, depending where we are in the process.